Murder of Reena Virk: Warren Paul Glowatski

 Warren Glowatski, born April 26, 1981, in Medicine Hat, Alberta, was 16 years old when he murdered Virk.
 Glowatski and his parents moved around frequently; he lived in Estevan, Saskatchewan; Regina, Saskatchewan; and Castlegar, British Columbia.

 In June 1999 Glowatski was convicted of second-degree murder and given a life sentence.
 An appeal for his conviction was dismissed in November 2001.
 Because he was 16 at the time of the murder, he was eligible for parole after serving seven years.
 In November 2004, he was denied his first chance at day parole.

 The Virks did not contest the parole, because Glowatski expressed remorse and responsibility for his part in the murder.
 In July 2006, he was granted unescorted temporary absences from jail.
 By December 2006, Glowatski was eligible to apply for day parole again, which he was granted in June 2007.

-During his incarceration, Glowatski discovered that he was Métis; this played a large role in parole hearings as he asked the parole board to incorporate his elders into the process and various healing circles and other forms of restorative justice were used, bringing Glowatski and Virk's parents together.
+During his incarceration, Glowatski discovered that he was Métis; even though this had not formed part of his upbringing, this played a large role in parole hearings as he asked the parole board to incorporate his elders into the process and various healing circles and other forms of restorative justice were used, bringing Glowatski and Virk's parents together.
 In receiving day parole he proceeded to hug every member of the parole board and those present, including the Virks.

 Glowatski was released on full parole in June 2010.